 While you can sell new items on Amazon, you can also sell used items (excluding some categories that don’t allow used products).
 Many people make a nice income by buying cheap items at flea markets, yard sales, thrift stores, and auctions, and then re-selling them for a profit at sites like Amazon and Ebay.

 If you like to write, one of the best ways to make money is to sell books or e-books on Amazon.
 With Amazon’s Kindle program it’s very easy to create and sell your own e-book on any topic that you can imagine.
 With Amazon’s huge market it’s possible to make a significant amount of money this way.
-Read this article from one successful author/seller.

 It’s possible to make money with Kindle with or without your own existing audience.
 Of course, if you already have a blog or email list that you can use to help get your book launched quickly, that will help.